Red Gooseberry Cakes – A Tart Taste of Summer

 - Make a well in the centre and break in the eggs.
 Add the yogurt, cordial and butter and stir in until just incorporated.

 - Spoon into mini cupcake moulds filling to about 3/4.
 Push a gooseberry halfway into each one.

 - Bake at 180℃ for 20 minutes until well risen and golden on the top.
 Allow to cool for a few minutes then turn out onto a wire rack to cool completely.

-I’m sending this off to Sally at My Custard Pie who is hosting Simple and in Season this month on behalf of Ren Behan.
+I’m sending these red gooseberry cakes off to Sally at My Custard Pie who is hosting Simple and in Season this month on behalf of Ren Behan.

-I’m also entering this to Shaheen’s new event Vegetable Palette over at Allotment 2 Kitchen.
+I’m also entering sharing them with Shaheen’s new event Vegetable Palette over at Allotment 2 Kitchen.
 This first theme is Summer Reds.